 Ask your heart

-I place a hand on my heart, connect via my breath, ask and wait.
+Typically when I am journalling and I feel that the piece is finished when I stop this is when I place a hand on my heart, connect my breath, ask for guidance and wait.
 I will feel, see or sense something.
-I will then journal and if I need to check in with my gut and head.

 It is always interesting to notice what comes up.